Garfield Kart 2: All You Can Drift – Release, Gameplay & Everything You Must Know

 Garfield Kart 2

-Get ready, because Garfield is jumping out of the oven and into the driver’s seat!
-Garfield Kart 2: All You Can Drift is the newest entry in the Garfield racing series, and there’s more drift, more characters, and more chaos than ever.
-If you’re a kart game lover — or just a fan of the lasagna-eating orange cat — this one deserves your attention.
+Get ready for Garfield as you’ve never seen him before —!… jumping out of the oven and onto a trip around the world in the driver’s seat!
+Garfield Kart 2: All You Can Drift is the latest entry in the Garfield racing universe, where more drift means more characters, more drifts and all new gameplay with a retro 3D looks.
+If you’re a kart game enthusiast — or simply a fan of the lasagna-eating orange cat — this one is worth watching.

 Release Date & Platforms